Witiko/doctoral-thesis/main.md

-We showed that our system could perform exact dense retrieval with almost perfect accuracy. [@rygl2017semantic, Table 2; @ruzicka2017flexible, Section 4] We also showed that both our encoding and our system can be configured to trade off accuracy for speed and perform fast approximate dense retrieval, see also Section~\vref{sec:dense-retrieval-in-inverted-indices-speed}.
+We showed that our system could perform exact dense retrieval with almost perfect accuracy. [@rygl2017semantic, Table 2; @ruzicka2017flexible, Section 4] We also showed that both our encoding and our system can be configured to trade off accuracy for speed and perform fast approximate dense retrieval [@rygl2017semantic, Figure 1; @ruzicka2017flexible, figures 1--14], see also Section~\vref{sec:dense-retrieval-in-inverted-indices-speed}.

 Our results show that the dilemma of the digital mathematical libraries is